Space-Robotics-Laboratory/rlstar/README.md

 ## Contributing

-We would like to invite any users to share their own robots or tasks
+We would like to invite any users to share their own robots or tasks or to help in making this platform accessible and useful for more people.

 ## Citations